microsoft/code-push/cli/README.md

 # CodePush Management CLI

 CodePush is a cloud service that enables Cordova and React Native developers to deploy mobile app updates directly to their users' devices.
-It works by acting as a central repository that developers can publish updates to (JS, HTML, CSS and images), and that apps can query for updates from (using the provided client SDKs for [Cordova](http://github.com/Microsoft/cordova-plugin-code-push) and [React Native](http://github.com/Microsoft/react-native-code-push)).
+It works by acting as a central repository that developers can publish updates to (JS, HTML, CSS and images), and that apps can query for updates from (using the provided client SDKs for [Cordova](http://github.com/Microsoft/cordova-plugin-code-push), [React Native](http://github.com/Microsoft/react-native-code-push) and  [NativeScript](http://github.com/EddyVerbruggen/nativescript-code-push)).
 This allows you to have a more deterministic and direct engagement model with your user base, when addressing bugs and/or adding small features that don't require you to re-build a binary and re-distribute it through the respective app stores.

 ![CodePush CLI](https://cloud.githubusercontent.com/assets/116461/16246693/2e7df77c-37bb-11e6-9456-e392af7f7b84.png)